 Ukraine to the United Nations addressed to the Secretary-General

-4132/28-194/501-42114 13 April 2023

-Excellency,

-I have the honor to enclose herewith the Comment of the Permanent Mission of Ukraine to the United Nations with regard to the release as a UNGA document A/77/812 of 24 March 2023 of the statement of the so-called “council of Crimean Tatars under the head of the republic of Crimea.”
+I have the honour to enclose herewith the comment of the Permanent Mission of Ukraine to the United Nations with regard to the release as a document of the General Assembly, under the symbol A/77/812, dated 24 March 2023, the statement of the so-called “council of Crimean Tatars under the head of the republic of Crimea” (see annex).

-I would appreciate your kind assistance in having this letter and its enclosure distributed as a document of the General Assembly under agenda item 59 “The situation in the temporarily occupied territories of Ukraine”, agenda item 65 a) “Rights of indigenous peoples” of its 77th session, and the General Assembly Eleventh Emergency Special Session.
+I would appreciate your kind assistance in having the present letter and its annex distributed as a document of the General Assembly, under agenda items 59 and 65 (a).

-Please accept, Excellency, the assurances of my highest consideration.

-Sincerely,

-Sergiy Kyslytsya
+(Signed) Sergiy Kyslytsya

-Ambassador,
+Ambassador

 Permanent Representative

-H.E.
-Mr. António Guterres

-Secretary-General

-of the United Nations

-New York

-CC:

-H.E.
-Mr. Csaba Kőrösi

-President of the 77th session
+Annex to the letter dated 13 April 2023 from the Permanent Representative of

-of the United Nations General Assembly
+Ukraine to the United Nations addressed to the Secretary-General

-New York

 Comment of the Permanent Mission of Ukraine to the United Nations

-with regard to the release as a UNGA document A/77/812 of 24 March 2023
+with regard to the release as a document of the General Assembly, under the symbol A/77/812, dated 24 March 2023,

-of the statement of the so-called “council of Crimean Tatars under the head of the republic of Crimea”
+the statement of the so-called “council of Crimean Tatars under the head of the republic of Crimea”

-The Permanent Mission of Ukraine to the Un condemns in the strongest terms another attempts by the Russian Federation to misuse the Un platform for spreading outright lies and legitimizing the outcomes of its aggression against Ukraine.
+The Permanent Mission of Ukraine to the United Nations condemns in the strongest terms another attempt by the Russian Federation to misuse the United Nations platform to spread outright lies and legitimize the outcomes of its aggression against Ukraine.

-The release of the statement of the so-called “council of Crimean Tatars under the head of the republic of Crimea” as an UNGA document A/77/812 of 24 March 2023 serves the purpose of creating a smokescreen to hide the dire human rights situation in the temporary occupied Crimean Peninsula, marked in particular with unabated repressions against the Crimean Tatar indigenous people.
+The release of the statement of the so-called “council of Crimean Tatars under the head of the republic of Crimea” as a document of the General Assembly, under the symbol A/77/812, dated 24 March 2023, serves the purpose of creating a smokescreen to hide the dire human rights situation in the temporarily occupied Crimean Peninsula, marked in particular by unabated repressions against the Crimean Tatar indigenous people.

-To this aim Russia attempts to silence the only representative organ of the Crimean Tatar people – the Mejlis, elected by the Crimean Tatar people according to its own procedures and in full compliance with the Un Declaration on the Rights of Indigenous Peoples – creating instead puppet structures, which, as follows from the very titles, are controlled and orchestrated by the Russian occupation administration in Crimea.
+With this aim, Russia is attempting to silence the only representative organ of the Crimean Tatar people – the Mejlis, elected by the Crimean Tatar people in accordance with its own procedures and in full compliance with the United Nations Declaration on the Rights of Indigenous Peoples – creating instead puppet structures, which, as follows from their very titles, are controlled and orchestrated by the Russian occupation administration in Crimea.

-It is outrageous that the Russian Federation continues to disregard numerous resolutions of the UN General Assembly, adopted in response to its illegal occupation of the Autonomous Republic of Crimea and the city of Sevastopol, Ukraine.
+It is outrageous that the Russian Federation continues to disregard numerous resolutions of the General Assembly adopted in response to its illegal occupation of the Autonomous Republic of Crimea and the city of Sevastopol, Ukraine.

-On 27 March 2014, the United Nations General Assembly adopted resolution 68/262 “Territorial Integrity of Ukraine”, affirming its full commitment to the sovereignty, political independence, unity and territorial integrity of Ukraine within its internationally recognized borders.
+On 27 March 2014, the General Assembly adopted resolution 68/262, entitled “Territorial integrity of Ukraine”, affirming its full commitment to the sovereignty, political independence, unity and territorial integrity of Ukraine within its internationally recognized borders.
 The General Assembly also called upon all States, international organizations and specialized agencies not to recognize any alteration of the status of the Autonomous Republic of Crimea and the city of Sevastopol on the basis of the so-called “referendum”.

 Despite the sanctions imposed in response to Russian actions and the clear demands of the international community, the Russian Federation has not abandoned its occupation of Crimea.
 On the contrary, continuing blatant violations of human rights in Crimea, including indigenous Crimean Tatar people’s rights, have become the tip of an iceberg of Russia’s ongoing all-out aggression against Ukraine, which has taken a terrible human toll, leaving tens of thousands of civilians killed, injured or maimed.